sait-lab/learn-git/git-branching.md

 > Because a branch in Git is actually a simple file that contains the 40 character SHA-1 checksum of the commit it points to, branches are cheap to create and destroy.
 Creating a new branch is as quick and simple as writing 41 bytes to a file (40 characters and a newline).
 >
-> This is in sharp contrast to the way most older VCS tools branch, which involves copying all of the project’s files into a second directory.
+> This is in sharp contrast to the way most older VCS tools branch, which involves copying all of the project's files into a second directory.
 This can take several seconds or even minutes, depending on the size of the project, whereas in Git the process is always instantaneous.
-Also, because we’re recording the parents when we commit, finding a proper merge base for merging is automatically done for us and is generally very easy to do.
+Also, because we're recording the parents when we commit, finding a proper merge base for merging is automatically done for us and is generally very easy to do.
 These features help encourage developers to create and use branches often.

 > [!NOTE]
 >
 > Creating a new branch and switching to it at the same time
 >
-> It’s typical to create a new branch and want to switch to that new branch at the same time — this can be done in one operation with `git checkout -b <newbranchname>`.
+> It's typical to create a new branch and want to switch to that new branch at the same time — this can be done in one operation with `git checkout -b <newbranchname>`.

 > [!NOTE]
 >